vandanal187/1/BasicSynth.md

 var osc = new Tone.OmniOscillator();
 ```

-If we set the frequency of the oscillator to our desired notes, and starting and stopping it, we have a crude synthesizer.
+Once we're able to (a) set the oscillator's frequency to a desired note, and (b) specify start and stop times, we have a crude synthesizer...

 ```
 osc.frequency.value = "C4";
 osc.start().stop("+8n");
 ```

-We have limited flexibility in terms of the timbre of our synthesizer, and we'll get a harsh click whenever a note is triggered.
+But without further refinement, our synthesizer would have limited flexibility in terms of timbre and dynamics.
+Also, in its current state, it would emit an unpleasant "click" each time a note is triggered.

 ## Envelope

-The trick to getting rid of the click is to apply an envelope to amplitude of the oscillator.
-Tone has a specific envelope type for doing this called [Tone.AmplitudeEnvelope](https://tonejs.github.io/docs/#AmplitudeEnvelope).
+We can get rid of the "click" (an artifact of the discontinuity resulting from instantaneously jumping from an amplitude of zero to full) by smoothing the onset of the sound.
+To do this we apply an envelope to the oscillator's amplitude using [Tone.AmplitudeEnvelope](https://tonejs.github.io/docs/#AmplitudeEnvelope).

-Let's connect our oscillator to the envelope and the envelope to the master output.
+Below we connect the oscillator to our newly created envelope, then route the envelope out directly to the master.

 ```
 var env = new Tone.AmplitudeEnvelope();